isabella232/Edge-Enterprise-pr.zh-cn/edgeenterprise/microsoft-edge-policies.md

   - 在 Windows 和 macOS 上自 77 或更高版本起

   #### 描述
-  根据 URL 模式指定网站列表，如果网站请求客户端证书，则 Microsoft Edge 应自动为其选择客户端证书。

-该值必须是字符串化 JSON 字典的数组。 每个字典的格式必须为 { "pattern": "$URL_PATTERN", "filter" : $FILTER }，其中 $URL_PATTERN 是内容设置模式。 $FILTER 将限制浏览器自动选择的客户端证书。 独立于筛选器，将仅选择与服务器的证书请求匹配的证书。 例如，如果 $FILTER 的格式为 { "ISSUER": { "CN": "$ISSUER_CN" } }，此外仅选择由 CommonName 为 $ISSUER _CN 的证书颁发的客户端证书。 如果 $FILTER 包含“ISSUER”和“SUBJECT”部分，则客户端证书必须满足两个条件才能被选中。 如果 $FILTER 指定组织（“O”），则证书必须至少有一个组织与指定的值匹配才能被选中。 如果 $FILTER 指定组织单位（“OU”），则证书必须至少有一个组织单位与指定的值匹配才能被选中。 如果 $FILTER 是空字典 {}，则不会额外限制客户端证书的选择。

-如果未配置此策略，则不会对任何网站执行自动选择。
+  Setting the policy lets you make a list of URL patterns that specify sites for which Microsoft Edge can automatically select a client certificate.
+The value is an array of stringified JSON dictionaries, each with the form { "pattern": "$URL_PATTERN", "filter" : $FILTER }, where $URL_PATTERN is a content setting pattern. $FILTER restricts the client certificates the browser automatically selects from.
+Independent of the filter, only certificates that match the server's certificate request are selected.

+Examples for the usage of the $FILTER section:

+* When $FILTER is set to { "ISSUER": { "CN": "$ISSUER_CN" } }, only client certificates issued by a certificate with the CommonName $ISSUER_CN are selected.

+* When $FILTER contains both the "ISSUER" and the "SUBJECT" sections, only client certificates that satisfy both conditions are selected.

+* When $FILTER contains a "SUBJECT" section with the "O" value, a certificate needs at least one organization matching the specified value to be selected.

+* When $FILTER contains a "SUBJECT" section with a "OU" value, a certificate needs at least one organizational unit matching the specified value to be selected.

+* When $FILTER is set to {}, the selection of client certificates is not additionally restricted.
+Note that filters provided by the web server still apply.

+If you leave the policy unset, there's no autoselection for any site.

   #### 支持的功能：
   - 可以强制：是